Hardy (singer)

-Michael Wilson Hardy (born September 13, 1990), known mononymously as Hardy (stylized in all caps as HARDY), is an American country music and rock singer and songwriter.
-He has written songs for Florida Georgia Line, Chris Lane, Blake Shelton, Dallas Smith, Thomas Rhett, and Morgan Wallen.
-He has released five studio albums for Big Loud Records, A Rock (2020), The Mockingbird & the Crow (2023), Quit!!
+Michael Wilson Hardy (born September 13, 1990), known mononymously as Hardy (stylized in all caps as HARDY), is an American country, country rock and hard rock singer and songwriter.
+His music incorporates heavy metal, punk rock, soul, and hip hop elements.
+He has written songs for Florida Georgia Line, Chris Lane, Blake Shelton, Dallas Smith, Thomas Rhett, Morgan Wallen and Ella Langley.

+Hardy has released four studio albums for Big Loud Records, A Rock (2020), The Mockingbird & the Crow (2023), Quit!!
 (2024), and Country!
 Country!
-(2025), as well as three collaborative mixtapes, Hixtape, Vol. 1 (2019), Hixtape, Vol. 2 (2021), and Hixtape: Vol. 3: Difftape (2024).
+(2025), as well as three collaborative mixtapes, Hixtape, Vol. 1 (2019), Hixtape, Vol. 2 (2021), and Hixtape: Vol. 3: Difftape (2024), and two EPs, This Ole boy (2018), Where to find me (2019).
 His singles "Give Heaven Some Hell", "One Beer", "Wait in the Truck" and "Truck Bed" charted in the US and Canada, and his album, The Mockingbird & the Crow, topped the country music charts in early 2023.

 Early life

 Michael Wilson Hardy was born to Mike and Sarah Hardy, in Philadelphia, Mississippi.
 Growing up, Hardy often listened to music with his father, whom he has cited as the source of some of his earliest and fondest memories.

 He attended Neshoba Central High School in Philadelphia, Mississippi.
 It was during that time that he wrote his first song to "impress a girl."
 Hardy then went on to attend Middle Tennessee State University, where he got a degree in songwriting in the Recording Industry Management program.

 After graduating, Hardy took a trip to visit his sister in Nashville, which led to the start of his career.
 While there, he realized that it was possible to make country music into a career.
 Hardy met Florida Georgia Line in 2012 at a party where he was introduced to them by a mutual acquaintance.
 He was eventually reconnected with the group years later.

-After moving to Nashville, Tennessee, to pursue songwriting, he became a writing partner of the duo Florida Georgia Line.
-Among the songs that Hardy wrote is "Up Down" by Morgan Wallen.
+After moving to Nashville, Tennessee, to pursue songwriting, he joined CJ Solar's band on Bass, and toured the country for years in that capacity.
+He later became a writing partner of the duo Florida Georgia Line.
+Among the songs that Hardy wrote is "Up Down" (with CJ Solar) by Morgan Wallen.
 Following the song's success and encouragement from record producer Joey Moi, Hardy was signed to Big Loud Records in 2018.